dtcenter/METplus/docs/Contributors_Guide/testing.rst

 **run_pytests.sh** is a bash script that can be run to execute all of the pytests.
 A report will be output showing which pytest categories failed.
-When running on a new computer, the user must create a **minimum_pytest.<HOST>.sh** file to be able to run the script.
+When running on a new computer, a **minimum_pytest.<HOST>.sh** file must be created to be able to run the script.
 This file contains information about the local environment so that the tests can run.

 Use Case Tests
 --------------